coffeecory/poppin_off/Projects/CHATBOT Remote hosted/Remote Hosted Cybersecurity GPT ChatBOT.md

 Make sure you modified your code to import os and use os.environ['Your_key']

 You can run the app from here but this is where you will get locked out from link sharing after 72 hours.
-Meaning the site goes down after 72 hours so you will need to write automation to run a cron job get the output of the running on public URL cmdline output and email to any users/friends that are intrested in your chatbots.
+Meaning the site goes down after 72 hours so you will need to write automation to run a cron job get the output of the running on public URL cmdline output and email to any users/friends that are intrested in your chatbots you stand up.
+OR figure out how to make the session persist using huggingface spaces.

 Running on public URL:
 "This share link expires in 72 hours.
 For free permanent hosting and GPU upgrades (NEW!), check out Spaces: https://huggingface.co/spaces"

-Currently I have created an account on Huggingface.co and linked my local repo the code space there.
-To do so yourself...
+Currently I have created an account on Huggingface.co and linked my local repo to the code space there.
+You should do so yourself...

 Open a new VS Code window and and clone your newly created huggingface repo to your local machine.
 It will prompt you for user name and login.